 About Chaplin Estates

-Ever watched the T.V show Downton Abbey?
+Ever watched the hit drama T.V show Downton Abbey?
 Us too.
 Great show.
+(There is a 2022 remake movie now, Downtown Abbey: A New Era!)

 Not dissimilarly, Chaplin Estates (like Downton Abbey) was originally predominantly owned, and inhabited by one family – the Chaplin family.
 They had owned a vast piece of land in this area – then known simply as ‘Eglinton’ – since 1860.